Nutrition, Physical Activity & Obesity Prevention Program

 How are SSBs Related to Obesity?

-SSBs are major sources of added sugars in the American diet.
+SSBs are major sources of added sugars and calories in the U.S. diet.
 The calories provided by SSBs are “empty”, meaning they have little to no nutritional value.
 Added sugars only add calories to a person’s diet and should be limited as much as possible to prevent weight gain.
-Sugary drinks account for 47% of all added sugars consumed by Americans.
 Making the switch to drinks with no added sugars, especially water, is a good way to achieve a healthy body weight.

 How can I make healthier beverage choices?